The next time you're looking for inspiration for hand-held party snacks, why not look toward Indian cuisine for inspiration?

 11 of 12

-Delicious khasta kachori (or khasta kachori) is a popular snack in Northern and Central India.
-"Khasta" means "crispy" and that is exactly what these lentil-filled pastries are.
-A flour and ghee pastry is formed into a circle and filled with a seasoned lentil mixture; the dough is pinched into a purse and then deep fried.
+Delicious khasta kachori is a popular snack in Northern and Central India.
+Khasta means "crispy" and that is exactly what these pastries are.
+A flour and ghee pastry is formed into a circle and filled with a seasoned lentil mixture; the dough is pinched into a purse and then deep-fried.
 Serve with chutney for dipping.

 12 of 12

-In Indian cuisine, a kabab can refer to both grilled food on a skewer as well as a patty made of meat or vegetables that is grilled or pan-fried.
-Galouti kabob with lamb and papaya are the perfect finger food when made small enough to eat in a bite or two.
-Minced lamb is combined with flavorful spices and formed into a patty which is pan-fried in ghee.
+In Indian cuisine, a kebab can refer to both grilled food on a skewer as well as a patty made of meat or vegetables that is grilled or pan-fried.
+Galouti kebab with lamb and papaya are the perfect finger food when made small enough to eat in a bite or two.
+Minced lamb is combined with flavorful spices and formed into a patty that is pan-fried in ghee.

-For a vegetarian version, try hara bhara kabab, patties made of potatoes, peas, spinach, and spices.
+For a vegetarian version, try hara bhara kebab, patties made of potatoes, peas, spinach, and spices.
 Fry in oil, sprinkle with cashews, and serve with your favorite chutney.